hashicorp/terraform-provider-kubernetes/_about/CONTRIBUTING.md

 1. Prepare a Kubernetes Cluster

-    While our preference is to use [kind](https://kind.sigs.k8s.io/) for setting up a Kubernetes cluster for development and test purposes, feel free to opt for the solution that best suits your preferences.
+    While our preference is to use [KinD](https://kind.sigs.k8s.io/) for setting up a Kubernetes cluster for development and test purposes, feel free to opt for the solution that best suits your preferences.
 Please bear in mind that some acceptance tests might require specific cluster settings, which we maintain in the KinD [configuration file](../.github/config/acceptance_tests_kind_config.yaml).

     Here is an example of how to provision a Kubernetes cluster using the configuration file:

     ```console
     $ kind create cluster --config=./.github/config/acceptance_tests_kind_config.yaml
     ```

+    KinD comes with a default Node image version that depends on the KinD version and thus might not be always the one you want to use.
+The above command can be extended with the `--image` option to spin up a particular Kubernetes version:

+    ```console
+    $ kind create cluster \
+      --config=./.github/config/acceptance_tests_kind_config.yaml \
+      --image kindest/node:v1.28.0@sha256:b7a4cad12c197af3ba43202d3efe03246b3f0793f162afb40a33c923952d5b31
+    ```

+    Refer to the KinD [releases](https://github.com/kubernetes-sigs/kind/releases) to get the right image.

     From now on, we are going to assume that the Kubernetes configuration is stored in the `$HOME/.kube/config` file, and the current context is set to a newly created KinD cluster.